charliepark/colors/README.md

 # Colors

-More's coming.

-But for now: *Colors* is a library of 1x1 PNGs, available at [http://colors.awesometm.com](colors.awesometm.com).
+**Colors** is a library of 1x1 PNGs, available at [http://colors.awesometm.com](colors.awesometm.com).
 It's an asset server, of sorts.
+It's also a 1x1 PNG generator.
+Just go to the URL of the PNG you want (#444444 would be 444444.png), and you can save the PNG to your own server.

 ### FAQs